SAT and TOEFL: What You Need to Know About Each Test

 SAT: Structure, Skills, and Prep

 While the TOEFL tests your English language skills, the SAT is concerned with testing your reasoning and problem-solving skills.
-It's scored based on two main areas: Evidence-based Reading and Writing and Math.
-Read on to learn more about the overall structure of the SAT.
+It's scored based on two main areas: Reading & Writing and Math.
+Read on to learn more about the overall structure of the digital SAT.

 SAT Structure: What the Test Looks Like

-The SAT, which is scored on a scale from 400 to 1600, has four sections, Evidence-Based Reading, Writing and Language, Math No Calculator, and Math with Calculator, in that order.
+The SAT, which is scored on a scale from 400 to 1600, has two sections: Reading & Writing and Math, in that order.
+Both sections are divided into two modules.
 This chart gives an overview of the test's structure:

 Order Section Time in Minutes # of Questions

-You'll get a five-minute break after about every hour of testing.
-That means you'll have a short break after Reading and after Math No Calculator.
+You'll get a ten-minute break between the Reading & Writing and Math sections.
 We have several comprehensive guides that dig deeply into the content and question types of each section.
 For the purposes of this article, let's briefly review the content and skills of each section.

 body_books-10.jpg